Things to think about

 Your current educational status

 All teaching positions require a minimum of a bachelor's degree and proof that you are a highly qualified teacher (HQT) before you can be hired.
 New Hampshire offers five paths to teacher certification (called "alternatives").
 More information about each individual pathway can be found on the New Hampshire Department of Education's Bureau of Credentialing website.
 The path you take will depend upon your current educational status.
+If you live or work in another state, please check your state's credentialing requirements.

 Where you wish to take courses or pursue a degree